MuertoGB/WinEI/README.md

 ## About
 > 🛈 Application is currently in late development.
 Pre-alpha development almost over.

 Formerly known as **Xiret**, WinEI serves as a straightforward tool developed to substitute the Windows Experience Index User Interface, which was removed in Windows 8.1.
 This tool offers a user-friendly interface, is entirely free of advertisements and spam, and is available for free.
 It is compatible with all Windows versions capable of running the Experience Index.
+This application is a complete rewrite of [Xiret](https://www.majorgeeks.com/files/details/xiret.html), now in C#.

 <kbd>
   <img src="stream/images/winei.png">